-A life story book is a collection of reminders of important times in the person's life, such as photographs, tickets, postcards and so on.
-A life story book can be enjoyable to make and can benefit the person in many ways.
+A life story book is a collection of reminders of important times in the person's life, such as photographs, tickets or postcards.
+It can be enjoyable to make and can benefit the person in many ways.
 Most people can still remember a lot about their past even when their recent memory is very poor.
-Making a life story book or audio book is an opportunity for the person to talk about themselves and their life, and can enhance and maintain communication with people around them.
+Making a life story book or audiobook is an opportunity for the person to talk about themselves and their life, and can enhance and maintain communication with people around them.

-The person may enjoy just looking or listening to the audio book later.
+The person may enjoy just looking or listening to the audiobook later.
 And the book can help family, friends and staff to get to know the person, their life and what is important to them.

 A life story book can be important for carers and families too.
-It is your chance to find out things about the person's life you may never have known about before, and to record the person's past.
+It is your chance to find out things about the person's life and to record the person's past.
 When the person can no longer tell you their stories, you will have something to help you remember.